 Steps to Overwinter Dipladenia Plants

-If you live in a region where the temperature typically falls into the low 50s or below in the winter, it's best to move your Dipladenia indoors to protect it.
-This is also known as overwintering.
+If you live in a region where the temperature typically falls into the low 50s or below in the winter, it's best to move your Dipladenia indoors to protect it, a process also known as overwintering.
 Be sure to have a new pot ready for your plant, and in some cases, you may need a bigger pot if the plant has become root-bound.
+To prepare for this, you'll need a few essential items, including pruning shears, trash bags, rubbing alcohol, insecticide or neem oil, a plant pot, plastic gloves, and a garden shovel.

 1. Bring the plant in from outside